nquach1515/cse15l-lab-reports/cse15l-lab-report-1/index.md

 <a>

-# Remote Access
+# Lab Report 1 - Remote Access

 ## Installing Visual Studio Code

 ![vscode](./assets/vscode.png) <br>

-To install Visual Studio Code, we need to visit the website, https://code.visualstudio.com/.
+To install Visual Studio Code, we need to visit [Visual Studio Code](https://code.visualstudio.com/).
 Then, follow the instructions to download and install it on your computer.
 Make sure to download the right version!
 <br>
 <br>